needs some tweaking

 When I went to the cash register, the lady there told me that I was too late.
-They weren’t going to sell any alcohol after a certain time, it was the law.
-Then she took another look at me, paused, and decided to sell me the bottle.
+They weren’t allowed to sell alcohol after a certain time.
+It was the law.
+Then she took another look at me, sighed, and decided to go ahead and sell me the bottle.
 Maybe I looked like a really needed it?